elves/elvish/README.md

   ▶ 16
   ```

 * Output of some builtin commands start with a funny "▶".
 It is not part of the output itself, but shows that such commands output a stream of values instead of bytes.
-As such, their internal structures as well as boundaries between valued are preserved.
+As such, their internal structures as well as boundaries between values are preserved.
 This allows us to manipulate structured data in the shell; more on this later.

 ## Building Elvish

 Go >= 1.5 is required.
 Linux is fully supported.
 It is likely to work on BSDs and Mac OS X. Windows is **not** supported yet.

 The main binary can be installed using `go get github.com/elves/elvish`.
 There is also an auxiliary program called elvish-stub; install it with `make stub`.
-Elvish is funtional without the stub, but job control features depend on it.
+Elvish is functional without the stub, but job control features depend on it.

 If you are lazy and use `bash` or `zsh` now, here is something you can copy-paste into your terminal: